The purpose of a library policy is to:

 Gifts and Memorials

 The Friends of the Saline County Library accept donations of materials in good condition which are sold to raise money for the Library.
-Donations may be delivered to any Library location.
+Donations may be delivered to the main Library location in Benton.

 The Saline County Library accepts gifts and/or memorial gifts for its collection that fall within needed subject categories as determined by selection librarians and library staff.
 For an item to be added, it must meet the same selection criteria as purchased materials.